mrcnski/believeobey.live/_posts/2025-07-21-a-case-for-morning-to-morning-shabbat.md

 The traditional view is that a day starts in the evening.
 This does not match the intuitive experience that humans have of starting a day upon waking with the sun.
 I'll try to make a fair case for my belief.

+{% include image.html
+name="a-case-for-morning-to-morning-shabbat/1.jpeg"
+class="print-nodisplay"
-{% include image.html name="a-case-for-morning-to-morning-shabbat/1.jpeg" alt="A Case for Morning to Morning Shabbat" width="741" %}
+alt="A Case for Morning to Morning Shabbat" width="741"
+%}

 ## Genesis 1